1K1RG/1k1RG-datasource/README.md

 Welcome to the **SNPSeek Backend** repository!
 This repository contains the backend services and infrastructure that support the **SNPSeek** project.
 The backend handles data processing, storage, and serves as the backbone for SNP data analysis and visualization.

-The backend focuses on efficiently processing large SNP datasets, storing them in a relational database, and providing API endpoints for data access, transformation, and visualization.
-It ensures that users can seamlessly interact with SNP data through APIs and makes the project scalable and extensible for future integrations.
+The backend focuses on efficiently retrieving large SNP datasets from a relational database and providing API endpoints for data access, transformation, and visualization.
+It ensures that users can seamlessly interact with SNP data through APIs and is designed to be scalable and extensible for future integrations.

 ## 🧬 Project Overview